mattrussi/gitlab-com-runbooks/howto/oncall.md

 APAC region as we continue to grow over time.

 The [EMEA][pagerduty-emea] and [AMER][pagerduty-amer] schedule [each have][pagerduty-emea-shadow] a
-[shadow schedule][pagerduyt-amer-shadow] which we use for on-boarding new engineers to the on-call rotations.
+[shadow schedule][pagerduty-amer-shadow] which we use for on-boarding new engineers to the on-call rotations.

 When a new engineer joins the team and is ready to start shadowing for an on-call rotation,